-For employees with 9 months' employment in the company within the last 24 months, the employer pays normal pay (collectively agreed hourly wage including general function supplement and any seniority supplement and supplement for skilled workers/equivalent employees) for up to 10 weeks in the event of timely reported and documented sickness.
+For employees with 9 months of employment in the company within the last 24 months, the employer pays normal pay (however, a maximum of DKK 153.00 per hour) for up to 10 weeks in the event of timely reported and documented sickness.
 The amount contains the maximum sickness benefit rate stipulated by legislation.
+(The maximum rate will be raised as of 1 March 2022 to DKK 155.50 and as of 1 March 2023 to DKK 158.00).

-It is a prerequisite that the employee in question is entitled to sickness benefit during the period of absence.
+It is a prerequisite that the employee in question is entitled to sickness benefits during the period of absence.

-The above does not apply to cases of sickness covered by an agreement between the employer and the employee in accordance with the rules of the Danish Sickness Benefit Act on chronic or long-term sickness (Section 56of the Sickness Benefit Act).
+The above provisions do not apply to cases of sickness covered by an agreement concluded between the employer and the employee in accordance with the Sickness Benefit Act's rules on chronic or long-term sickness (section 56 of the Sickness Benefit Act).